 Lifestyle modifications and dietary changes often are helpful in reducing the symptoms of haemorrhoids.
 A diet having high fibre content soften the stools and helps to pass them easily thereby avoids straining.
 Fruits, vegetables and cereals serve as a good source of dietary fibres.
 Fibre supplements such as methylcellulose or stool softeners can be taken.
 Drinking plenty of water (8-ounce glasses) and adequate exercise helps prevent constipation.
 Over-the-counter creams and suppositories help relieve the pain and itching.
 However, these are short time remedies as long-term use can cause damage to the skin.

-Outpatient treatments are provided for internal haemorrhoids and include the following:
+Inpatient treatments are provided for internal haemorrhoids and include the following:

 As with any procedure, rubber band ligation may involve certain risks and complications which include severe pain, anal bleeding, infection in the anal canal and trouble urinating.